elmahio/documentation/docs/logging-to-elmah-io-from-umbraco.md

 When using Umbraco Cloud, you may not have a local clone of the source code.
 To install elmah.io on Umbraco cloud, execute the following steps:

 * Clone your Umbraco Cloud project to a local folder as explained here: <a href="https://our.umbraco.org/documentation/Umbraco-Cloud/Set-Up/Visual-Studio/" target="_blank">Visual Studio Setup</a>.
+Make sure to follow the instructions in that document and use `UaaS.cmd` to generate your local clone rather than cloning the project from Umbraco Cloud.
+All changes made in the following steps should be made in the `*.Web` project only and all commits from within that folder as well.
+Don't commit and push anything in the root folder.

-* Install `Elmah.Io.Umbraco` into your local clone.
+* Install `Elmah.Io.Umbraco` into the `*.Web` project on your local clone.
 During the installation, you will be asked for your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and log ID ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

 ```powershell fct_label="Package Manager"
 Install-Package Elmah.Io.Umbraco